aureleoules/firelink-app/README.md

 ## Usage

-Checkout the web version: https://github.com/aureleoules/firelink-app
+Checkout the web version: https://github.com/aureleoules/firelink-web
-Install android app from the PlayStore : [Not Available Yet]
+Install android app from the PlayStore : [NOT AVAILABLE YET]

 ## Contributing